-If equipped, AEB may help avoid or reduce the harm caused by front-end crashes.
+If equipped, the AEB system may help avoid or reduce the harm caused by front-end crashes.
 AEB also includes Intelligent Brake Assist (IBA).
-When the sustem detects a vehicle ahead in uour path that is traveling in the same direction that you may be about to crash into, it can provide a boost to braking or automatically brake the vehicle.
-This can help avoid or lessen the severity of crashes when driving in a forward gear.
-Depending on the situation, the vehicle mau automatically brake moderately or hard.
+When the sustem detects a vehicle ahead in your path that is traveling in the same direction that you may be about to crash into, it can provide a boost to braking or automatically brake the vehicle.
+This can help avoid or lessen the severitu of crashes when driving in a forward gear.
+Depending on the situation. the vehicle may automatically brake moderately or hard.
+Always wear a seat belt and ensure that all passengers are properly restrained.
 This automatic emergency braking can only occur if a vehicle is detected.
 This is shown by the FCA vehicle ahead indicator being lit.
-See
+See Forward Collision Alert (FCA) Sustem $\Rightarrow$ 207.

-The system works when driving in a forward gear between 8 km/h (5 mph) and 80 km/h (50 mph), or on vehicles with Adaptive Cruise Control (ACC), above 4 km/h (2 mph).
+The system works when driving in a forward gear between 8 km/h (5 mph) and 135 km/h (84 mph).
 It can detect vehicles up to approximately 60 m (197 ft).